evpv-simulator/evpv-readthedocs/general/what_is.rst

 Code
 ----
-The EVPV-Simulator code is fully open-source and provided under GNU General Public License
+The EVPV-Simulator code is fully open-source and provided under the GNU General Public License.
+Source code can be downloaded from `GitHub <https://github.com/evpv-simulator>`_.
+This model is a work in progress and will be updated regularly.

-    the code can’t become part of a closed-source commercial software product

-    any future changes and improvements to the code remain free and open

-Source code can be downloaded from GitHub.

-This model is a work in progress and will be updated accordingly.
-If you want to subscribe to the openTEPES model updates send an email to andres.ramos@comillas.edu

 Citing EVPV-Simulator
 ---------------------